Wavefunction structure in quantum many-fermion systems with $k$-body interactions: conditional $q$-normal form of strength functions: Introduction

 In \cite{MK}, it is shown using numerical calculations with both fermion and boson systems and $H_0$ representing a mean-field one-body part, that the strength functions $F_\kappa(E)$ can be well represented by the $q$-normal $f_{qN}(x|q)$ form for $\kappa$ states at the center of the $E_\kappa$ spectrum and for all $k$ values in $V(k)$.
-For these $\kappa$, the strength functions are symmetrical in $E$ as is the result with $f_{qN}$.
+For these $\kappa$, the strength functions are symmetrical in $E$ as is the result with $f_{qN}(x|q)$.
 In the same situation, it is seen in another set of numerical calculations that the conditional distribution $f_{CqN}$ of $f_{biv-qN}$ also gives a good description of the numerical results \cite{PLA-21}.
-However, most significantly it is seen in some very early calculations with $k=2$ that the strength functions become asymmetrical in $E$ as $\l|E_\kappa\r|$ increases \cite{CK} and this is confirmed more recently for all $k$ \cite{PLA-21}.
-This property can not be generated by $f_{qN}$.
-Explicit forms of $f_{qN}$, $f_{biv-qN}$ and $f_{CqN}$ are given in Section 4 ahead.
-From the above, it follows that in general for constructing strength functions we need the knowledge of $\rho(E_\kappa , E)$ or that of the conditional $f_{CqN}$ of this bivariate distribution.
+Most significantly, it is seen in some very early calculations with $k=2$ that the strength functions become asymmetrical in $E$ as $\l|E_\kappa\r|$ increases (towards the spectrum edges) \cite{CK} and this is confirmed more recently for all $k$ \cite{PLA-21}.
+This property can not be generated by $f_{qN}(x|q)$.
+From the above, it follows that in general for constructing strength functions we need the knowledge of $\rho(E_\kappa , E)$ or that of the conditional $f_{CqN}$ of this bivariate distribution; note that $\rho(E_\kappa , E)$ is the joint distribution in $E_\kappa$ and $E$ where $E_\kappa$ are the eigenvalues of $H_0$ and $E$ are $H$ eigenvalues (see Eq.
+(6) ahead).
 It is important to mention here that the conditional $f_{CqN}$ generates the asymmetry mentioned above.
 We will show, by deriving analytical formulas for the lowest four moments of the strength functions, that indeed $f_{CqN}$ used in \cite{PLA-21} to a good approximation represents strength functions.
-Now we will give a preview.

-In Section 2 we will describe some basic properties of strength functions from the point of view of moments.
-In Section 3, formulas for the bivariate moments of $\rho(E_\kappa ,E)$ are derived using EE and show that they do not satisfy some important properties of the moments of $f_{biv-qN}$.
-In Section 4, derived are the formulas for the lowest four moments of $f_{CqN}$.
-Going further, in Section 5 derived are the formulas for the lowest four moments of the strength functions in $H_0$ basis generated by $H=H_0+\lambda V$ for sufficiently large value for $\lambda$.
-Here, $H_0$ is represented by EE($t$) and $V$ by an independent EE($k$).
-The results in Section 5 are the main results of this paper and they show that to a good approximation, strength functions follow $f_{CqN}$.
-Section 6 gives discussion of the results including their possible applications.
-Finally, Section 7 gives conclusions and future outlook.